Yelp/elastalert/docs/source/ruletypes.rst

 Optional:

-``rocket_chat_username_override``: By default RocketChat will use username defined in Integration when posting to the channel.
+``rocket_chat_username_override``: By default Rocket.Chat will use username defined in Integration when posting to the channel.
 Use this option to change it (free text).

 ``rocket_chat_channel_override``: Incoming webhooks have a default channel, but it can be overridden.
 A public channel can be specified “#other-channel”, and a Direct Message with “@username”.